How Does a Percentage Stop Loss Trigger High Frequency Traders?

 The candlestick chart example below shows how a 10% stop loss triggered a huge down day.

-Many Retail Traders assume that, if they learn the upside price action that when the trend turns down it is just the opposite price action of the upside.
+Many Retail Traders assume that if they learn the upside price action that when the trend turns down, it is just the opposite price action of the upside.
 That is why so many Retail Traders struggle to exit stocks before the trend tops and runs down.
-In addition, it is why many Retail Traders who try to Sell Short as well as Options Traders who buy Puts take so many losses in their trading.
+In addition, it is also why many Retail Traders who try to Sell Short as well as Options Traders who buy Puts take so many losses in their trading.

 Martha Stokes CMT

 TechniTrader technical analysis using a MetaStock chart, courtesy of Innovative Market Analysis, LLC dba MetaStock

 Instructor & Developer of TechniTrader Stock & Option Courses

 Copyright ©2017–2023 Decisions Unlimited, Inc. dba TechniTrader.
 All rights reserved.

 TechniTrader is also a registered trademark of Decisions Unlimited, Inc.